Author byline as per print journal: Andrea Laslop, MD; Jian Wang, MD, PhD; Robin Thorpe, PhD, FRCPath

 Regulatory standards and practices on biosimilars in UAE: safety and efficacy

-Dr Rasha Sayed Salama, Public Health Consultant and Public Health Advisor for Public Health Policy and Licensing Sector at the Ministry of Health and Prevention UAE, opened her presentation with the aim of UAE’s ‘National Strategy for Innovation’ to make UAE one of the most innovative nations in the world within seven years and within seven sectors, one of which is health.
+Dr Rasha Sayed Salama, Public Health Consultant and Public Health Advisor for Public Health Policy and Licensing Sector at the MOHAP UAE, opened her presentation with the aim of UAE’s ‘National Strategy for Innovation’ to make UAE one of the most innovative nations in the world within seven years and within seven sectors, one of which is health.
 Quoting the country’s Vice President and Prime Minister, Sheikh Mohammed bin Rashid Al Maktoum, she noted that ‘change creates great opportunities, renews ideas and forces everyone to think in a different way’.

 Biopharmaceuticals are one of the fastest-growing segments of the pharmaceutical industry and are expected to represent over 50% of the market by 2020.
 The pressure to reduce healthcare expenditure while increasing patient access to these treatments will drive the development of biosimilars.
 Biosimilars represent a paradigm shift in the way safety and efficacy are assessed, and education – involving academic research, policymakers and patients values – is clearly needed to support their introduction.

-In the UAE, biosimilars produced for overseas markets must follow international guidelines such as the US FDA and the EU’s EMA.
+In the UAE, biosimilars produced for overseas markets must follow international guidelines such as the US FDA and the European Union’s (EU) EMA.
 For national markets, biosimilars must follow UAE standards and guidance from the Cooperation Council for the Arab States of the Gulf (previously the Gulf Cooperation Council, GCC).

 Any change in a biosimilar product’s specifications or characteristics is considered as a new product and will follow biosimilar procedures, see Figure 1.